markusmoenig/Eldiron/docs/docs/creator/tools/object.md

 - **Create Box**: Creates a new geometry box.
 - **Create Box with a selected face**: Attaches a box to that face.
 The new box matches the face size on the in-plane axes and uses the action's remaining size parameter as thickness.
-- **Edit Geometry**: Sets exact object bounds, object visibility, mesh-collision solidity, and an optional group label.
+- **Edit Geometry**: Sets exact object bounds, object visibility, mesh-collision solidity, an optional group label, and 3D area metadata.
 Solid objects feed their walkable face planes and vertical side barriers into mesh collision.
+Named area objects can be used as sector-style script destinations, and **Hide in Iso** fades the object out while the player is inside its area in isometric gameplay.
 - **Duplicate**: Duplicate the current object selection with XYZ offsets.
 - **Cmd / Ctrl + D**: Duplicate the current selection.